freebasic/fbc/FreeBASIC/readme.txt

     - Unpack the tar gzip archive to any folder.

-    - Login as root and run the install.sh script that will copy the binaries, libraries and include files to the usr/share/freebasic dir and create a link at usr/bin/fbc.
+    - Run "sudo ./install.sh -i" from that directory to install the binaries, libraries and include files into the system as root, at the default location of /usr/share/freebasic.
+A link to the compiler binary will be created at /usr/bin/fbc.
+If you don't have root priviledges, you can also install into a custom directory; run the install.sh script with no arguments for more info.
+Be warned though that installing with no root priviledges will prevent the script from installing a link to the binary into /usr/bin/fbc.

+    (Note: to uninstall FreeBASIC, you can run "install.sh -u")

   o DOS: